Top Five Tips for Mobile Banking

 Password-protect your phone or tablet so that only you can access the information on your device.
 This will help protect you if your phone or tablet is ever lost or stolen.

 Never provide personal information unless you initiate contact with your bank or other financial institution.
-Financial institutions should not request account numbers, Social Insurance numbers or other sensitive information through email or text messages.
-If you’re not sure about a request, contact your bank by calling the number on the back of your debit or credit card.
+Financial institutions should not request account numbers, Social Security numbers or other sensitive information through email or text messages.
+If you’re not sure about a request, contact your bank by calling number on the back of your debit or credit card.

 Don’t stay “auto-logged in” to your accounts.
 Even though it’s convenient, it increases the risk that an unauthorized user will access your accounts.